Baltimore disaster: The city that lost a bridge looks uncertainly to its future

 BALTIMORE, Maryland - Not far from the ramp that leads to the elegant rusty-red arches of the downed Francis Scott Key Bridge, a policeman sat with a heavy heart.

-“I can’t bear to go down there just yet,” the young officer said as he sat in a parked police cruiser, its lights flashing to warn the public not to enter the cordoned-off area in Fort Armistead Park on the Patapsco River.
+“I can’t bear to go down there just yet,” the young officer said as he sat in a parked police cruiser, its lights flashing to warn the public not to enter the cordoned-off area in Fort Armistead Park by the Patapsco River.

-A lot remains to be known about the March 26 incident where the Singapore-flagged Dali, a vessel carrying 4,700 containers, rammed into the 2.6km, four-lane bridge.
-Within minutes, the bridge collapsed into the frigid waters.
+A lot remains to be known about the March 26 incident where the Singapore-flagged Dali, a vessel carrying 4,700 containers, rammed into the 2.6km, four-lane bridge after losing propulsion.

-The scene, so vivid on TV screens, shot from helicopters and boats, is a monochrome grey at this distance, around 100m away.
-The ramp rises above the river and ends abruptly in a mangled mass of steel, with the ship’s prow faintly visible in the swirling evening fog.
+The scene – so vivid on TV screens, shot from helicopters and boats – is a monochrome grey at this distance, a few hundred metres away.

+The ramp rises above the river and ends abruptly in a mangled mass of steel.

 The iconic 47-year-old bridge was a crucial link between Baltimore and the national capital, a conduit for commuters, tourists and goods moving in and around Baltimore.